MachinisteWeb/node-atlas/README.en.md

 // This code is executing before starting of the web server.
 // This code will be executed when NodeAtlas starting. exports.setConfigurations = function (next) {
-	// Use the « NodeAtlas » instance from engine.
-	var NA = this;
+	// Use the NodeAtlas instance from engine. var NA = this;

-	// Middleware utilisé lors de chaque requête.
+	// Middleware used for each request.
 	NA.express.use(function (request, response, next) {
 		response.setHeader("X-Frame-Options", "ALLOW-FROM https://www.lesieur.name/");
 		next();
 	});

-	// We update modification here.
+	// We do next steps.
 	next();
 };
 ```